cfsengineering/CEASIOMpy/ceasiompy/CPACS2SUMO/README.md

 ## Limitations

 `CPACS2SUMO` can convert fuselage, wings, engines and pylons.
-Other parts such as control surfaces, can not be converted.
+Other parts such as control surfaces cannot be converted.

 Other differences may appear: